Updated March 9, 2021

 Ear Infections

-Typically the result of a Haemophilus parasuis, streptococci or staphylococci infection, ear infections can become life-threatening, so early diagnosis and intervention is imperative.
+Typically the result of a Haemophilus parasuis, streptococci, or staphylococci, ear infections in pigs can become life-threatening, so early diagnosis and intervention are imperative.
 Signs of a middle ear infection include head tilting toward one side, head shaking, and signs of discomfort.
 As the infection progresses, the pig may begin circling or show signs of incoordination, and they may have jerky eye movements.
 In advanced cases, the pig may have convulsions and may tilt their head so severely they cannot remain upright.
 The infection can spread to the inner ear and then the brain, resulting in meningitis or encephalitis.
+A CT scan may be recommended in order to assess the inner ear and inside the skull.
 If caught early, ear infections can resolve with appropriate antibiotic treatment.

 Source: